asmblg/bloomberg-cities-data-socket/README.md

 # Documentation for Data Socket Application

-This document provides a comprehensive guide for creating and modifying configuration objects for the Data Socket application, which pulls data in various formats from an array of sources.
+This document provides a comprehensive guide for creating and modifying configuration objects for the Data Socket application which pulls data in various formats from an array of sources, processes it, and inserts it into a Mongo DB collection.

 ## Table of Contents
 - [Introduction](#introduction)